cyang0513/Document/docs/grpc_arc.md

 docker push ACR_NAME.azurecr.io/YOUR_GRPC_IMAGE:Tag
 ```

-Once it's done, you can bring up a container instance via Container instances, with FQDN FQDN: **xxxx.xxxx.azurecontainer.io**
+Once it's done, you can bring up a container instance via Container instances, with FQDN: **xxxx.xxxx.azurecontainer.io**

 You can also automate this part by Azure CLI or powershell.